odea-project/qAlgorithms/test/report.md

 How certain is scan number as a good parameter?
-Add compile-time toggle for creating list of non-binned objects Cache optimisation
+Add compile-time toggle for creating list of non-binned objects Cache optimisation create a template for including a new subsetting method
-Round to most accurate number that fits into a double Values in OS, mzError and critval are very small, same with distances for DQSBs.
-Quantify effect of floating point inaccuracies and implement a mitigation if possible create a template for including a new subsetting method change error to use error * 10^6, for no centroid error just add mz. divide at critval step -> same results